College and university rankings: European Union

 The European Commission compiled a list of the 22 universities in the EU with the highest scientific impact.
 This ranking was compiled as part of the Third European Report on Science & Technology Indicators, prepared by the Directorate General for Science and Research of the European Commission in 2003 (updated 2004).
 It only explicitly considers the European Union's top institutions, but comparisons with the rest of the world are provided in the full report.
 The report said, "University College London comes out on top in both publications (the number of scientific publications produced by the university) and citations (the number of times those scientific publications are cited by other researchers)" however the table lists the top scoring university as "Univ London" implying that the authors counted the scientific output of the entire University of London, rather than its constituent colleges.

 In this ranking, the EU's top two universities were Cambridge and Oxford, as in the Jiao Tong and Times rankings.
 This ranking stresses the scientific quality of the institution, as opposed to its size or perceived prestige.
 Thus smaller, technical universities, such as Eindhoven (Netherlands) and the Technical University Munich (Germany) are ranked third and fourth, behind Cambridge, and followed by the University of Edinburgh.
 The report does not provide a direct comparison between EU and universities in the rest of the world, although it does compute a scientific impact score, which is measured against the world average.

 In December 2008, the European Commission published a call for tenders, inviting bidders to design and test a new multi-dimensional university ranking system with global outreach.
 The first results of the envisaged pilot project were promised for the first half of 2011.

 Another approach to classify the European research area is offered by 'European Research Ranking'.
 This ranking is based on publicly available data from the European Commissions project and funding database CORDIS to estimate the funding and networking performance of European research institutions.

 Austria

 Some Austrian universities, including all Austrian Universities of Applied Sciences, take part in the CHE University Ranking.

 Bulgaria

 The Bulgarian University Ranking System, maintained by the Bulgarian Ministry of Education, compares academic programs in accredited domestic higher education institutions.
 The system ranks programs based on more than 50 indicators, such as teaching and learning conditions, scientific research, career development opportunities, prestige, and material resources.

 Denmark

 In Denmark, the think-tank CEPOS conduct an annual survey and ranking of higher education at study program level and institution level, based on entry salary, career development, drop-out rates, and program completion rates.

 France

 Eduniversal provides rankings of undergraduate and graduate degrees of French universities in some areas.

 Le Nouvel Observateur occasionally offer rankings of "Grandes écoles" and their preparatory schools, the "Prépas", and of universities' undergraduate degrees in some areas.
+The French government also uses the Shanghai ranking as its national ranking for French universities and Grandes écoles.